The Directors are pleased to present the 28th (Twenty Eighth) Annual

-Companies Act, 2013 (''Act'') read with the Companies
+Companies Act, 2013 (''Act'') read with the Companies (Appointment and

-1956, as amended from time to time, in relation to the Annual Financial
+amended from time to time, in relation to the Annual Financial

-Statements for the Financial Year 2012-13, your Directors confirm the
+Statements for the Financial Year 2015-16, your Directors confirm the

 b) Accounting policies selected were applied consistently and the

-judgments and estimates related to the Financial Statements have been
+judgments and estimates related to the financial statements have been

 made on a prudent and reasonable basis, so as to give a true and fair